 Chisholm Trail and Cowboys – Buffalo Bill, Ben Holladay, Annie Oakley, Wild Bill Hickok

-Each day looked somewhat similar to the next, making sure to include some of each of the following.
+During our westward expansion unit study, each day looked somewhat similar to the next.
+Generally, I made sure to include at least a few of the following.

 - Reading for research with notebooking